kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - AWS Direct Connect do not offer a SLA at this time
 - You cannot connect to internet using Direct Connect.
 - When creating a virtual interface to work with AWS services using public IP space (a.k.a. public virtual interface), you will receive all Amazon IP prefixes for the region that you are connecting to.
 Direct Connect customers in the US will receive the public IP prefixes for all US Regions.
+- You get great consistent performance using DirectConnect, but unverifiable security (AWS can't guarantee any security past its connection to the colocation facility), and completely verifiable security with VPN but unpredictable performance.
+Using VPN over Direct Connect gives you the best of both worlds.

 ## Relational Database Service (RDS)